4 steps to create the perfect gallery wall

 They suit almost every room in the house, and provide a focal point that can be easily updated, but the tricky part can be getting started.
 So, to help you with the creation of your first feature wall, here are our 4 steps to create the perfect gallery wall…

-- Sketch out your layout
+1 - Sketch your layout

 Many blogs will tell you to pick your art first, but we recommend measuring up and getting an idea of what you’re looking for, before you pick your prints.
 That way, you’ll already have a good idea of what styles and sizes you’re looking for and can choose pieces that will compliment your existing decor.

-- Pick your art prints & frames
+2 - Select your art prints & frames

 Now, the fun part!